Northside Mission Ministry

 Located on the northeast corner of the church, the food pantry is a tangible witness to our church in action.

-During the spring of 2020, as the need has increased, our pantry has responded with stocked shelves and no-contact service.
+Recently, as the need has increased, our pantry has responded with stocked shelves and no-contact service.
 Before each shift begins, a long line of cars winds through the church parking lot.
 Volunteers gather family information through car windows, fill bags of groceries, and then load them into the back of waiting vehicles.

 If you are able to help at the pantry, please sign up online.
-We are limited to ten volunteers per shift, so we are managing our volunteers closely with SignUpGenius.
+We are limited to 12 volunteers per shift, so we are managing our volunteers closely with SignUpGenius.
 In addition to food pantry hours, volunteers are needed to unload deliveries and stock shelves.

 Northside Food Pantry sources most of its food through Gleaners.
 If you would like to help keep the pantry shelves stocked, you can donate online and select "Northside Food Pantry" in the drop-down menu.